Technology 📅 July 8, 2026 👁️ 118 Reads

 2. Which programming language does Flutter use?

-Flutter uses the Dart programming language.
+Flutter strictly utilizes the Dart programming language.

-3. Is Flutter free to use?
+3. Is Flutter completely free to use?

-5. Is Flutter good for beginners?
+5. Is Flutter a good choice for beginners?

 📝